PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:25:34
+Last updated: 2024-04-05 12:26:12
-Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin